-Capturing the spirit 'a local perspective'

-Gifted writer Peter Mathew, a former Glen Innes resident, captured the spirit of the Old Grafton-Glen Innes Road when he wrote evocatively.

-"Sit quietly by the side (of the road) and listen carefully.
-In the stillness of the deserted valley you may just hear the snap of the reins on a horse-drawn coach team, the thud of the timbergetter's axe, or the cry of the bullocky hauling down the track to the Clarence River."
-And, he went on, "don't be surprised if a ghostly form emerges, for it's just the magic of the valley working its tricks on your imagination."
+Discover unspoilt beauty

-The drive draws adventurers, especially 4WD enthusiasts, seeking something different and challenging.
+That draws adventurers, especially 4wd enthusiasts, seeking something different and challenging.
 Following the rough, steep and narrow track carved by bullock drays in the 1840s, the road was hailed as an engineering feat with its steep descents of more than 1,000 metres, over 40kms of cuttings and an impressive 20 metre hand-cut tunnel (3.3m clearance).
-It was to remain the main route for New England towns to the coastal regions for almost a century - helping too, to open the northwest, to Inverell and Moree - until the development of the Gwydir Highway in the early 1960s.
+It was to remain the main route for New England towns to the coastal regions for almost a century - helping too, to open the northwest, to Inverell and Moree -until the development of the Gwydir Highway in the early 1960s.

-History & outlaws
+Cobb and Co & outlaws

-Horse-drawn coaches ran to Grafton on the old road.
-It was also used by timbergetters searching for the prized red cedar, gold miners, and graziers.
-With the gold rush, five towns sprang up, with a population estimated at 20,000, Dalmorton boasting 13 pubs.

-Outlaws roamed the area most notably Thunderbolt and Black Tommy, who is immortalised by Tommy's Rock in the Mann River nature reserve, towering more than 600 meters above the valley, peaking at 1013 meters.
+Cobb and Co opened a service to Grafton on the old road, it was used also by timbergetters searching for the prized red cedar, gold miners and graziers.
+With the gold rush, five towns sprang up with a population estimated at 20,000, Dalmorton boasting 13 pubs.
+Outlaws roamed the area most notably Thunderbolt and Black Tommy who is immortalised by Tommy's Rock in the Mann River nature reserve, towering more than 600 meters above the valley, peaking at 1013 meters.
 Legend has it, Tommy used the rock as a lookout for travellers - and his body is still hidden in the mountain.
-The lookout is accessible to four-wheel drives via the Narrow Pass Fire Trail and for experienced hikers from the Mann River.
+The lookout is accessible to fourwheel drives via the Narrow Pass Fire Trail and for experienced hikers from the Mann River.

+The gold rush

 The gold rush was short lived and today only a few shacks, signposts and tombstones reflect once flourishing towns like Newton Boyd, Springbrook, Dalmorton and Buccarumbi.
 Historians recall how more than 30 men left Newton Boyd farms to enlist in WW1 and only one man, a member of the Lacey family, returned - ironically, to be killed in a rock slide, the accident scene known as Lacey's Gully.
-The WW1 memorial at Newton Boyd's Henry River Bridge is testimony to the patriotism of the district's youth.
+The WW1 memorial at Newton Boyd's Henry River Bridges is testimony to the patriotism of the district's youth.
 With the decline in gold, the valley reverted to farming and new generations followed the pioneers.
-But in many ways the new frontier remains: horses are still used for mustering cattle since the rugged terrain is unsuitable s motorbikes.
+But in many ways the new frontier remains: horses are still used for mustering cattle since the rugged terrain is unsuitable for motorbikes.

+STORY OF STREET